Company Pictures, Newscope Films, and Channel Four UK, released in 2012

 I have been sent a preview.
 Gabriel looks suitably grave and prime ministerial.
 Charles is suitably sinister.
 Gina is radiant as the whistle-blowing journalist.
 It races along with great speed and credibility.
 Soon we are at the memorial service.
 And sure enough, there I am in my full vicar’s gear.
 The camera lingers for all of five seconds.
 And that’s it.
 Gone is my much-filmed walk to the church door with the widow.
 Gone my brief exchange with the acting PM.
 Gone my three precious sentences praising the dead PM.
 (Gone, too, a 20-strong choir.)
 So that’s it.
 My acting career lasted all of five seconds.
 But, hey, who cares?
 It’s a great film.

 Charles Dance, Chris Mullin, Gina McKee, and Gabriel Byrne

 Many thanks to Det.
-Logan for some images, ByrnePerfection for her fan video, and Byrneing Cutie for her tweets!
+Logan for some images and Byrneing Cutie for her tweets!